Skip to main content

 Global DCB clinical practice guidelines

 DCBs are a global standard of care for patients with ISR.
-The European Society of Cardiology (ESC) recommends drug-coated balloons (DCBs) in ISR with its highest possible evidence class: 1A.9
+The European Society of Cardiology (ESC) for myocardial revascularization recommends drug-coated balloons with its highest class of evidence for the treatment of in-stent restenosis of biolimus-eluting stents (BES) and drug-eluting stents (DES).

 Talk to a rep